Sensu Go release notes

 - The Sensu dashboard now includes a homepage designed to highlight the most important monitoring data, giving you instant insight into the state of your infrastructure.
-See the dashboard docs for a preview.
+See the web UI docs for a preview.

 - The Sensu API now supports pagination using the